 Preparation Steps To Take As You Close In on Retirement

 Are you prepared for retirement, one of life’s biggest changes?
-Cover your bases by taking these preparation steps as you close in on retirement.
+As you approach retirement, take these preparation steps recommended by other After 50 readers to cover your bases.

 Dear After 50 Finances,